 Snorkelling in the Red Sea

-After time for a final morning swim, we head north again today, and drive up the Jordan Valley back towards Amman.
-En-route we will stop for a swim in the strange, incredibly salty waters of the Dead Sea.
+After time for a final quick morning swim, we head north again today, and drive up the Jordan Valley back towards Amman.
+After passing some extensive salt flats at the southern end of the Dead Sea we follow the coastline north with Israel visible on the far shore to the west and beautiful mountain scenery and canyons rising straight up from the road to the east.
+En-route we will stop for a swim in the strange, incredibly salty waters of the Dead Sea. stop along the way to enjoy a 'swim', though the intensely salty waters lead to a very strange swimming experience.
+In fact, normal swimming is not possible, and it is easier (and more photogenic!) just to float, sitting or lying in the water.
+Be careful not to get any water in your eyes, as it will sting.
 Towels and showers are available, and a fun mud bath can also be taken here.
 The evening is free for a last farewell meal in Amman.

 The tour ends in Amman today, and your time is free until we transfer you to the airport for your flight home.
 Extension options are available to add more time in Jordan, or to head into Israel to visit Bethlehem and Jerusalem.